eProsima/Fast-DDS-docs/docs/pubsub.rst

 Publisher-Subscriber Layer
 ==========================

-*eProsima Fast RTPS* provides a high level Publisher-Subscriber Layer, which is a simple to use abstraction over the RTPS protocol.
+*eProsima Fast RTPS* provides a high-level Publisher-Subscriber Layer, which is a simple to use abstraction over the RTPS protocol.
 By using this layer, you can code a straight-to-the-point application while letting the library take care of the lower level configuration.

 How to use the Publisher-Subscriber Layer